iankhor/weather/docs/README.md

 When you are finished you can send your submission back to us as a zip file that includes any changes you’ve made and any other information you think is useful.

-## Feedback

-We’re always trying to improve our hiring process.
-This task is designed for you to be able to show your JS/React development skills without spending a huge amount of time on it.
-We welcome any feedback on how this could be improved.

-If you have any questions or need clarification, please email GC at ghjuvan-carlu@drawboard.com

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).